ServiceNow/DoomArena/doomarena/osworld/README.md

 # OsWorld Attack Gateway

+This is a wrapper around the OSWorld environment for delivering attacks.
+Currently, we have implemented the inpainting-based PopUp Attack proposed by [Zhang et al.](https://github.com/SALT-NLP/PopupAttack).

 ## Acknowledgements

 Some of the files in this package have been directly copied from the original OSWorld repository,